 Getting rid of fleas from inside and outside your home is covered elsewhere in this website.
-This segment deals entirely with fleas on your dog and allergies associated with the presence of fleas, along with other allergens your dog may come in contact with.
+This segment deals entirely with flea infestations on your dog and home and the allergies associated with the presence of fleas.

 Getting rid of fleas on your dog

-It goes without saying that after a nice refreshing bath your dog needs a clean "flea free" bed to curl up and relax in, be that its own bed or yours, which ever it is used to.
+It goes without saying that after a nice refreshing bath your dog needs a clean Planet Friendly Bed to curl up and relax in, be that its own bed or yours, which ever it is used to.
 All bedding needs to be washed in detergent and very hot water, and dried with your clothes dryer set on its hottest temperature setting.

 Flea allergy dermatitis is the most common form of seasonal itching in pets.
 It is also one of the most common reasons that people take their pets to the vet.